craigomatic/BotToolkit/README.md

 The BotService will then enforce authentication prior to displaying the menu.

+## Typing Indicator

+If you want the bot to send the typing indicator automatically each time it receives a message, using `BotService.RespondAsync` is all that's needed, it's enabled by default.

+If you don't want this behaviour, simply set the SendTypingIndicator boolean to false on BotService.

 ## Helpers

 Let's say you've stored an object into the IBotDataBag, ie: PrivateConversationData and you want to progressively update it.